 +31 10 224 6507

 Loyens & Loeff is an independent full service law firm, specialised in integrated legal and tax advice.
-We have a 100-year track record of international (corporate) tax planning with more than 350 top tax specialists, international tax lawyers and 500 corporate/regulatory lawyers working from our offices in all major financial centres.
+We have a 100-year track record of international (corporate) tax advisory services with more than 350 top (international) tax specialists and 550 corporate/regulatory lawyers working from our offices in the Netherlands, Belgium, Luxembourg and Switzerland and in key financial centres around the world.

 We understand that multinational businesses and cross border investors are increasingly faced with a multitude of international developments that impact their decision making, raising questions about how to structure future projects and transactions.
 In these complex, constantly evolving situations, we offer pragmatic advice and tailor-made solutions.

-Our Tax practice covers all areas of tax law and is integrated with our other practices such as Corporate M&A, Real Estate, Investment Management/Funds, Private Equity, Banking & Finance, Capital Markets, Private Client, Employment, Commercial Litigation and Energy.
+Our Tax practice covers all areas of tax law and is integrated with our other practices such as Corporate/M&A, Real Estate, Investment Management/Funds, Private Equity, Banking & Finance, Capital Markets, Private Clients, Employment, Commercial Litigation and Energy.

-With ofices in Amsterdam, New York, London, Dubai and Hong Kong, our tax team provides clients premium tax assistance in all Benelux countries in cooperation with our Brussels and Luxembourg offices.
+With offices in Amsterdam, New York, London, Dubai and Hong Kong, our tax team provides clients premium tax assistance in all Benelux countries in cooperation with our Brussels and Luxembourg offices.

 We are, exclusively, Taxand Netherlands